 Pricing Structure

-Finally, every organization is constrained by its budget.
+Finally, budget is a consideration for every organization.
 Each of the three main providers offers various pricing models depending on an organization’s cloud usage.
 Across all three providers, pricing and billing can seem complex.

 This means that an organization needs to consider the following: